saltstack/salt-ext-modules-vmware/docs/quickstart.rst

 ---------------

-Since this extension module is currently under active development, it's a good idea to hava a dev system.
+Since this extension module is currently under active development, it's a good idea to have a dev system.
 This guide also assumes that you have installed Salt, by following directions on `<https://repo.saltproject.io/>`_.
 If you don't have an install of Salt, a quick way would be: